Paid Social

 Many app marketers create a few ads, set bids, and launch them, expecting them to generate revenue.
 That doesn’t work.
 Ad campaigns need nurturing and ongoing maintenance, and have to feed back to other parts of your marketing strategy.

-Connect Your Paid Social Campaign Strategy to Other Content Efforts
+Connect Your Paid Social Advertising Strategy to Other Content Efforts

-A paid social campaign shouldn’t operate in isolation.
+Paid social advertising shouldn’t operate in isolation.
 It should function as a component in a greater marketing strategy.

 Remember, your audience is inhabiting numerous channels, including organic ones.
 Paid social ads are just another part of the ecosystem, and you should use them to reinforce your organic efforts.